+- Biology, Chemistry, or Physics; course may not need to be specific to science majors

 - Psychology courses focusing on specific age groups (infant, child, adolescent, elderly)

-- Kinesioloav
+- Kinesiology

 - Neuroscience

 - Pathology

 - Art

 Students may also consider taking courses in special education, disability studies, public health, ethics, and cultural studies.
-Admission committees look favorably upon students who have taken the initiative to educate themselves on issues of patient care and social justice,
+Admission committees look favorably upon students who have taken the initiative to educate themselves on issues of patient care and social justice, and who are prepared to interact with a wide variety of patients from different backgrounds.

-Shadowing occupational therapists in the field is an and who are prepared to interact with a wide variety of important part of your application and a requirement for patients from different backgrounds. some schools.
-Typically, schools that require shadowing Some schools may have specific rules regarding will require 20 to 50 hours, though some programs prerequisite completion, such as not accepting require more.
-Whether or not your school has a stated prerequisites taken more than 5 years ago or allowing shadowing requirement, it would be wise to exceed 20 students to submit applications with certain prerequisites hours-admissions committees look for proof that you still in progress.
-Be sure to read the program's website to know what occupational therapists do in the workplace, find out the details.
-If necessary, contact the program and and shadowing is a great way to demonstrate this. ask questions.
+Some schools may have specific rules regarding prerequisite completion, such as not accepting prerequisites taken more than 5 years ago or allowing students to submit applications with certain prerequisites still in progress.
+Be sure to read the program's website to find out the details.
+If necessary, contact the program and ask questions.

-Shadowing can be a challenge.
-Your college pre-health Programs tend to consider prerequisites taken at a 2-year advisor may be able to help you find contacts, but you college to have just as much value as prerequisites should also be ready to find contacts on your own.
-Search taken at a 4-year college.
-Students should contact their the web for occupational therapists, hospitals, nursing prospective programs if they need to verify that a specific homes, schools, and rehabilitation clinics near you.
-You course meets the program's standards. may also consider searching for OTs in less traditional settings, such as:
+Programs tend to consider prerequisites taken at a 2-year college to have just as much value as prerequisites taken at a 4-year college.
+Students should contact their prospective programs if they need to verify that a specific course meets the program's standards.